 Glacial ice can range in age from several hundred to several hundreds of thousands of years old, making it an invaluable tool for scientific research.
-To see a long-term climate record, scientists can drill and extract ice cores from glaciers and ice sheets.
+To see a long-term climate record, scientists drill and extract ice cores from glaciers and ice sheets.
 These cores provide continuous records of year-by-year information about our past climate.

 Glaciers preserve bits of atmosphere from thousands of years ago in tiny air bubbles trapped within the ice cores.
-These can reveal past atmospheric conditions, temperature variations and types of vegetation.
+These can reveal past atmospheric conditions, temperature variations, and types of vegetation.
 This is one way scientists know that there have been several Ice Ages.
 Past eras can be reconstructed, showing how and why our climate has changed and how it might change in the future.

 Scientists have been asking the questions “How much does our atmosphere naturally warm up between Ice Ages?” and “How does human activity affect climate?”
 Because glaciers respond to temperature changes, direct glacier observations help answer these questions.
 Since the early twentieth century, with few exceptions, glaciers around the world have been retreating at unprecedented rates.
 Scientists attribute this massive glacial retreat to the Industrial Revolution, beginning around 1760 and continuing still today.
-It is the increases in greenhouse gas concentrations and their marked rate of change which are largely attributable to human activities.
+It is the increases in greenhouse gas concentrations and their marked rate of change that are largely attributable to human activities.